hazzaclark/lib68k_mem/README.md

 In addition to this, one of the many intrinsic features encompassing this Memory Utility is that there is a sophisticated means of preventing memory overflows.

-The 68000, for all intents and purposes as a standalone unit, has 16MB of Addressable Space on the Bus - so ensuring that none of the memmory maps exceeds that was paramount in preventing spill-overs into other memory maps and or causing a potential overflow.
+The 68000, for all intents and purposes as a standalone unit, has 16MB of Addressable Space on the Bus - so ensuring that none of the memory maps exceeds that was paramount in preventing spill-overs into other memory maps and or causing a potential overflow.

 ![image](https://github.com/user-attachments/assets/2e57e7aa-8866-4794-98f1-9c7a4435a061)